Page updated 6/28/2019

 Every stage of the mail sorting process must be done accurately.
 If either a Postal Clerk or Carrier misreads an address, mail is misdirected or delayed.
 Therefore, Postal personnel must be able to tell whether two addresses are the same or if they represent two entirely different destinations.
 Sometimes, differences between addresses are subtle—small differences in spelling, for example, or transposed numerals.
 An applicant must be able to quickly scan the address lists in this section and make an accurate determination to this effect.

-You will be presented with various sample forms and asked questions about what is to be entered on the form.
-For example, you might be presented a form with 9 blocks, and block 5 may be the Zip Code block.
+You'll be presented with various sample forms and asked questions about what is to be entered on the form.
+For example, you might be presented a form with nine blocks, and block 5 may be the Zip Code block.
 A possible question would be where would you enter the zip code.
 The answer would be "block 5."
 You could also be asked what type of data goes in a specified box such as a number, check mark or name.

 The second portion of the 473 test focuses on memorization.
 Postal Service employees must memorize city-wide routes to become proficient mail sorters.
 Large city schemes can be very involved.
 Employee's must be able to memorize their routes or they may not keep their job beyond probation.
 Successful completion of this section can make the difference between success and failure.
 The memory system described in "Post Office Jobs" will help you pass this section and improve your day-to-day memory skills.
 This memory system is easy to master with practice.
 Many readers of this book have mastered this exam technique.